 What is Creo?

 Creo is a computer-aided design (CAD) program that was initially released in 1987 as Pro/ENGINEER by the company Parametric Technology Corporation (PTC).
-It was one of the first major solid modelers to enter the CAD market and greatly impacted the industry.
-Creo is a “family of CAD apps” that aids in product design for all types of manufacturers.
-The program includes a variety of 3D CAD applications for 3D CAD parametric modeling.
-3D direct modeling, finite element analysis, technical illustrations and visualizations.
-The 10 applications included in Creo are as follows: PTC Creo Parametric, PTC Creo Direct, PTC Creo Simulate, PTC Creo Illustrate, PTC Creo Schematics, PTC Creo View MCAD, PTC Creo View ECAD, PTC Creo Sketch, PTC Creo Layout and PTC Creo Options Modeler.
+It was one of the first major solid modelers to enter the CAD market and greatly impact the industry.
+Creo is a family of 3D CAD parametric modeling apps that aids in product design for all types of manufacturers using 3D direct modeling, finite element analysis, technical illustrations and visualizations.
+The 10 applications included in Creo are as follows: Creo Parametric, Creo Direct, Creo Simulate, Creo Illustrate, Creo Schematics, Creo View MCAD, Creo View ECAD, Creo Sketch, Creo Layout and Creo Options Modeler.
 Creo is used in a large range of industries across the world and is considered to be an industry standard for many.
 Creo allows for innovative companies and industrial designers to produce better products in less time.

 What is SolidWorks?

-SolidWorks is a computer-aided design (CAD) program that was initially released in 1995.
-As of 2013, SolidWorks reported that it had over two million engineers and designers at more than 165,000 companies using SolidWorks across the globe.
-SolidWorks has a long list of useful capabilities to assist in the design process, including large assembly performance, powerful modeling tools, 3D mesh modeling, 3D markup, defeature, visualize, advanced mold design and many more!
+SolidWorks was initially released in 1995, and as of 2013, SolidWorks reportedly had over two million engineers and designers at more than 165,000 companies using SolidWorks CAD software across the globe.
+It has a long list of useful capabilities to assist in the design process, including large assembly performance, powerful modeling tools, 3D mesh modeling, 3D markup, defeature, visualize, advanced mold design and many more!
 SolidWorks has one of the largest online user communities in the CAD market and users say that the program has an easily accessible, user-friendly interface.

 When SolidWorks was first released, it claimed that it could do 80% of what Creo could do at a fraction of the price.
 This helped SolidWorks to initially infiltrate the CAD market, but as of today both Creo and SolidWorks are much closer in price.
 The biggest difference between Creo and SolidWorks would be their complexity for users.
 SolidWorks is a much less complex option and has a quicker learning curve for beginners.
 Creo is a much more complex program and is aimed at the higher-end CAD market.
 Because SolidWorks has a much more user-friendly interface, it is used in businesses of all sizes across the world.
 If you are looking to pursue a career in industrial design or something similar, SolidWorks would be the easiest option to find a job.
 However, SolidWorks does lack some of the capabilities that Creo offers to users.
 Some people believe that the fact that Creo is more advanced is a disadvantage to the platform, saying that Creo is full of all of these tools and capabilities that they have no need for.

 No matter what CAD program you choose for your next project, we are always available for help.
 We offer a ton of classes in Creo and SolidWorks, as well as Rhino, Alias and more!
-So no matter what your design needs, Design Engine is here to help!
+So no matter your design needs, contact Design Engine to help.